rsms/compis/README.md

 ## LLVM

-By default llvm & clang is built in release mode with assertions.
+By default, llvm & clang is built in release mode with assertions.
 There's a small but noticeable perf hit introduced by assertions.
 You can build llvm without them like this: